VarunGaneshan/VSD_Intern_VM/README.md

 </details>

-###  Week1_Task2 (Understand your design)
+###  Week1_Task2 (Understand the design)

 <details>
  <summary> Work </summary>
-Understand the working of the design and Identify the following for the Vending Machine:
+Understand the working and Identify the following for the Vending Machine:

 - Input ports
 - Output ports